manishindiainc/sensyne-test/README.md

  * Any other delimiter other than -84 or tab is not parsed.

  * Edge case like if server is not delimited with proper char(above assumption), the data may not be displayed properly

+ * App is not tested with huge size of data.

 ## Architecture: